Alaska

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Alaska ranks #27 overall for its friendliness towards faith-based nonprofit organizations.
-Alaska has some policies that facilitate the contributions of faith-based nonprofits: Alaska has an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status, no audit requirements for religious organizations to solicit donations in the state, and no sales tax.
-Alaska, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment, no RFRA, and laws regarding public accommodations that include no meaningful exemptions for religious organizations.
+Out of 51 U.S. jurisdictions, Alaska ranks #28 overall for its friendliness towards faith-based nonprofit organizations.
+Alaska has several laws that facilitate the contributions of faith-based nonprofits: Alaska has an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status, no audit requirements for religious organizations to solicit donations in the state, and no state sales tax.
+Alaska, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as a Blaine Amendment, no RFRA, and fails to provide protections for religious exercise during a state of emergency.

 Religious Freedom:

-The Alaska Constitution has been interpreted by the Alaska Supreme Court to provide stronger protections for religious free exercise or worship than the federal First Amendment.
+The Alaska Constitution has been interpreted by the Alaska Supreme Court to provide stronger protections for religious free exercise or worship than the federal First Amendment (as currently interpreted by the US Supreme Court) by providing strict scrutiny review when neutral laws burden religious exercise.

 Alaska has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.